voici5986/flymd/README.en.md

 - Allowed: use/modify/copy/redistribute for non-commercial purposes with attribution and source link.
 - Commercial use: prohibited without prior written authorization.
 Contact: flyhunterl <flyhunterl@gmail.com>.
 - Third-party licenses: see [THIRD-PARTY-NOTICES.md](THIRD-PARTY-NOTICES.md).
+- Translation note: in case of any discrepancy, the Chinese original in LICENSE prevails.

 Acknowledgements
 - Tauri, markdown‑it, DOMPurify, highlight.js, KaTeX, Mermaid